laravel/lumen-docs/mail.md

 ## Usage

-The Lumen mail drivers utilize the exact same code as the full Laravel mail drivers.
-Beyond configuration, there are no differences between using the mail in Lumen and using the mail in Laravel; therefore, please consult the [full Laravel documentation](https://laravel.com/docs/mail) for usage examples.
+The Lumen mail drivers utilize the same code as the Laravel mail drivers.
+Beyond configuration, there are no differences between sending mail in Lumen and sending mail in Laravel; therefore, please consult the [full Laravel documentation](https://laravel.com/docs/mail) for usage examples.